 - Remove any non-essential content from your slides.
-Keep it focused. - Use the class template so all of the slides have the same look and feel. - Submit both your PowerPoint slides and Excel spreadsheet (of data underlying your graphs) via email to prabal@eecs.umich.edu and cioannou@umich.edu with the subject line: [EECS 373] Homework 4 by the due date/time. - Attend class on the following Tuesdays: 11/27, 12/4, and 12/11, ready to present from your laptop.
+Keep it focused. - Schedule at least one meeting with me to review your slides and content. - Use the class template so all of the slides have the same look and feel.

+- Submit both your PowerPoint slides and Excel spreadsheet (of data underlying your graphs) via email to prabal@eecs.umich.edu with the subject line: [EECS 373] Homework 4 by the due date/time. - Attend class on the following days: 11/20, 11/25, 12/2, 12/4, ready to present from your laptop.